-McConnell says Supreme Court confirmation will move forward despite coronavirus at White House
+Amy Coney Barrett's Supreme Court confirmation will move 'full speed ahead' despite coronavirus at White House

 On whether senators have tested positive: 'We don't know'

-The Supreme Court confirmation for Amy Coney Barrett is moving forward as planned despite revelations of the coronavirus at the White House with President Trump testing positive.
+The Supreme Court confirmation for Amy Coney Barrett is moving forward as planned despite revelations of the coronavirus at the White House with President Trump testing positive, top Republicans said.

+Senate Majority Leader Mitch McConnell tweeted Friday morning that he'd just spoken over the phone with Trump.
+"He’s in good spirits and we talked business — especially how impressed Senators are with the qualifications of Judge Barrett.
+Full steam ahead with the fair, thorough, timely process that the nominee, the Court, & the country deserve."

-The Senate Judiciary Committee has made no changes to its timeline for Barrett's confirmation hearing, set to take place on Oct.
-12. Senate Majority Leader Mitch McConnell also indicated Friday the schedule stands and Barrett should be confirmed out of the committee by Oct.
+Senate Judiciary Committee Chairman Lindsey Graham, R-S.C., has made no changes to the timeline for Barrett's confirmation hearing, set to take place on Oct.
+12.

+"Supreme Court hearings continue on.
+Full speed ahead," Graham's spokesman Kevin Bishop told Fox News.
+Graham also spoke to Trump who is quarantining at the White House and said Trump is "in good spirits [and] sounded good."

+McConnell, R-Ky., also reiterated Friday the schedule stands and Barrett should be confirmed out of the committee by Oct.
 22 and then head to a floor vote of the full Senate.

-In an interview with the Hugh Hewitt Friday morning, McConnell also said he doesn't anticipate any event that will derail the process, such as was the case with Justice Brett Kavanaugh, when Christine Blasey Ford stepped forward with sexual assault allegations.
+In an interview with Hugh Hewitt Friday morning, McConnell also said he doesn't anticipate any event that will derail the process, such as was the case with Justice Brett Kavanaugh, when Christine Blasey Ford stepped forward with sexual assault allegations.

 AMY CONEY BARRETT SIGNED 2006 STATEMENT CALLING TO END 'BARBARIC' ROE V. WADE LEGACY